harshithabai1209-ops/Automotive-CAN-to-WIFI-Converter/README.md

 📌 Overview

 This project implements an Automotive CAN (Controller Area Network) to Wi-Fi converter using a microcontroller with integrated Wi-Fi and a custom PCB designed in KiCad.
-It allows vehicles’ CAN bus data (speed, RPM, fuel level, sensor data, etc.) to be captured, processed, and transmitted over Wi-Fi to mobile apps, dashboards, or cloud platforms for real-time monitoring and analysis.
+It allows vehicles’ CAN bus data (speed, RPM, fuel level, sensor data, etc.) to be captured, processed, and transmitted over Wi-Fi to mobile apps.

 🚀 Features